-It’s been a rough couple of years for the music industry.
-At this stage of the game, CD sales are barely part of the conversation, and it can feel discouraging and downright depressing if you are trying to earn actual money from making music.
+To get ahead in this business we all know that being flexible and educatable is key.
+At this stage of the game, CD sales are barely part of the conversation, and as the rise of streaming continues it can feel discouraging and downright depressing if you are trying to earn actual money from making music.

-I believe the way a vast majority of artists will make money in 2016 and 2017 will be through crowdfunding.
-However, crowdfunding will not work unless you actually have a devoted crowd who is willing to fund.
-This is why authentic communication and meticulous plans are vital.
+I believe the way a vast majority of artists will make money moving ahead will be through crowdfunding and membership platforms.
+However, these will not work unless you actually have a devoted crowd who is willing to fund.
+This is why authentic communication and building your mailing list are vital.

-The first step towards building a crowd is building true rapport with your fans and friends on social media.
+The first step towards building a crowd is building true rapport with your fans and friends on social media and with your email list.

-I have seen it thousands of times – artists misuse their email lists and socials by ONLY reaching out to their fans when they have something to SELL them (a show, a new release etc.) This is where 95% of artists fail.
+I have seen it way too much.
+Artists misuse their email lists and socials by ONLY reaching out to their fans when they have something to SELL them (a show, a new release etc.) This is where you will fail.

 Every study on sales has proven one thing: People hate to be sold to.
 However, people LOVE to buy, and people always love to buy from people that they like and trust.

-New studies are coming out showing that people – especially in the music industry – only part with their money, when they feel that the artist has “earned it” through social media engagement.
+Newer studies are coming out showing that people – especially in the music industry – only part with their money when they feel that the artist has “earned it” through social media engagement.

 Do you have fan base to sell to?